As we continue on-campus education, we all have a part to play in keeping the Bucknell community safe and healthy.

 If You Think You Might Have COVID-19

 It's important to pay attention to your health and monitor any changes.
-Symptoms of COVID-19 include: new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache.
+Symptoms of COVID-19 include: new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, and headache.

 Face Coverings